 In this episode of Live it, Lead IT!
 I am going to be talking you through the Disney Strategy, a straightforward, effective tool based on three distinct stages to help you realise your dreams.

 Once you have a clear picture in your head, create a vision board.
-Preferably using a large sheet of paper, collate images, whether you print them off the internet or cut them out of magazines, to create a visual representation of your dream.
-Keep it somewhere visible you can see it often.
+Preferably using a large sheet of paper, collect images, whether you print them off the internet or cut them out of magazines, to create a visual representation of your dream.
+Keep it somewhere visible where you can see it often.

-Now that you have created a clear image of your dream life, you will need to start planning how to get from where you are, to where you want to be.
+Now that you have created a clear image of your dream life, you will need to start planning how to get from where you are to where you want to be.
 Treat this as a project plan and break down the steps you need to take you to realise your ideal life into smaller chunks.
 Don’t overcomplicate it and be sure to write it down.

 The third and final part of the strategy is to consider the consequences of realising your dream.
 You will need to ask yourself several questions to assess what the outcomes are of you living your ideal life.
-These include, ‘What will I have when I live my dream life’, these will include all the positives of you achieving your dream, which might include recognition in your industry or a larger wage; ‘What will I no longer when I live that dream life’, which might include for example a boss that you need to answer to on the positive side; and ‘What might I miss when I achieve my dream life’, which for example might include less time with friends or loved ones.
+These include, ‘What will I have when I live my dream life’, these will include all the positives of you achieving your dream, which might include recognition in your industry or a larger wage; ‘What will I no longer have when I live that dream life’, which might include for example a boss that you need to answer to on the positive side; and ‘What might I miss when I achieve my dream life’, which for example might include less time with friends or loved ones.
 This latter question asks us to focus on the positive things we have in our current life.